Jayasudha: Career

 Jayasudha made her film debut when she was thirteen years old with the Telugu film Pandanti Kapuram (1972).
 Director K. Balachander gave her a small role in the Tamil film Arangetram where she shared space with Kamal Haasan.
-She acted in a number of films in Telugu and Tamil mostly under Balachander's direction Sollathaan Ninaikkiren (1973), Naan Avanillai (1974) and Apoorva Raagangal and in Idi Katha Kaadu with Chiranjeevi.
+She acted in a number of films in Telugu and Tamil mostly under Balachander's direction Sollathaan Ninaikkiren (1973), Naan Avanillai (1974) and Apoorva Raagangal and in Idhi Katha Kadhu with Chiranjeevi.
 She also changed her name to Jayasudha, since there was already another actress named Sujatha.
 Her fame quickly spread, where Telugu film producers were offering her good film roles.

 While her debut role as a heroine in the Telugu film Lakshmana Rekha (1975) got her attention, it was really the title role in Jyothi (remake of the Hindi film Mili starring Jaya Bhaduri) that made her a big star in Telugu films.
 She was now called a successor to the great Telugu actress Savitri and performed many strong roles and showed excellent range.

 She is given the title "Sahaja Nati" which means "natural/realistic actress."

-Her roles varied from the cute-looking teeny-bopper who wore minis in Nomu (1974), to that of a tortured wife of a sadist husband in K. Balachander's film Idi Katha Kaadu (1979) to that of a comedian who discovers that her husband wants to murder her for her wealth in Money (1993).
+Her roles varied from the cute-looking teeny-bopper who wore minis in Nomu (1974), to that of a tortured wife of a sadist husband in K. Balachander's film Idhi Katha Kadhu (1979) to that of a comedian who discovers that her husband wants to murder her for her wealth in Money (1993).
 She performed showy roles in Telugu remakes of Hindi films, such as Yugandhar (1979) (the fighter role that Zeenat Aman originated in Don), Illalu (Reena Roy's dark-shaded role from Apnapan).

 In commercial cinema, she received a huge break when she starred in Adavi Ramudu (1977), which broke box office records.
 She also showed innovativeness and lack of vanity in original Telugu films like Premabhishekam (1981) where she played a supporting role as a deglamorized prostitute, while Sridevi played the female lead.

 She has acted in 300-plus feature films in a variety of roles, and in one year, she had 24 film releases.

 She has made her unique space in the Telugu cinema industry amidst a huge competition between her contemporary actresses Sridevi and Jayaprada.